 Scorpions are not insects!
 They are arachnid, with eight legs, instead of six.

 Scorpions can be found on all continents except Alaska (and Antarctica).
 They are predatory animals of the class Arachnida (having eight legs) making them cousins to spiders, mites, and ticks.
-Insects, on the other hand, are Arthropods with six legs, two antennae, and three-parts segmented body.
+Insects, on the other hand, are Arthropods with six legs, two antennae, and a three-parts segmented body.

 Tarantulas are the largest known arachnids (spider family) measuring seven to ten cm in length, capable, however, of exceeding 30 cm (that is twelve inches: the size of a regular laptop).
 Besides their size, tarantulas are known for their dense and hairy body.
 Also, they are night-time (nocturnal) hunters who will pounce on their prey, such as insects, beetles, and grasshoppers.
 Interestingly, although not spinning traditional webs, tarantulas are capable of producing silk and can use it for similar purposes, depending on species.
 Many of the arboreal tarantulas make silken homes in tree holes or other crevices.
 Even the burrowing terrestrial species use silk to line their burrows, and some use silk to create door-like entrances to their burrows.
 The tarantula’s silk acts as an alarm system, alerting the arachnid to the presence of threat or prey outside its home.
 If the intruder is potential prey, the tarantula will capture and subdue it.